bird-house/birdhouse-deploy/birdhouse/components/README.rst

 some metrics for longer.
 In order to store certain metrics for a longer than 90 days, you can enable the following additional components:

-- :ref:`prometheus-longterm-metrics`: a second Prometheus instance used to collect the metrics that you want to store longterm
+- |optional-components-prometheus-longterm-metrics|_: a second Prometheus instance used to collect the metrics that you want to store longterm
-- :ref:`thanos`: a service that enables more efficient storage of the metrics collected by the :ref:`prometheus-longterm-metrics` component.
+- |optional-components-thanos|_: a service that enables more efficient storage of the metrics collected by the |optional-components-prometheus-longterm-metrics|_ component.
-- :ref:`prometheus-longterm-rules`: adds some example rules to the monitoring Prometheus instance (the one deployed by this `monitoring` component) that can be stored longterm by the `prometheus-longterm-metrics` component.
+- |optional-components-prometheus-longterm-rules|_: adds some example rules to the monitoring Prometheus instance (the one deployed by this |components-monitoring|_) that can be stored longterm by the |optional-components-prometheus-longterm-metrics|_ component.

 .. note::
     A separate prometheus instance is necessary since the retention time for prometheus metrics is set at the